gautamgc17/Smart-Hire/README.md

 ## Objective

-- Automate the hiring process
+- Application to automate the hiring process
 - Personality prediction using ML
 - Check confidence and other traits using video and tone analysis
 - Send mail to selected/rejected candidates automatically in one-click
-- Fast recruitment
+- Fast recruitment in larger numbers
 - Generate concise insights and provide summary of the candidate's profile
+- Handy application for HR/Recruiting Team

 ## Project Workflow
 - Interviewee